EricssonResearch/dnt/getting_started/scenario_notification/README.md

 OAM 'conn XY' ready
 ```

-Anther two xterms show the logging output of the two R2DTWO instances, and the title of the xterm denotes the node name.
+Anther two xterms show the logging output of the two DNT instances, and the title of the xterm denotes the node name.

 The fifth xterm (with title __edge2__) show sthe received notification messages as formatted JSON output.
 In the following we reference this xterm as **notif-recv**.